Mountea-Framework/MounteaDialoguer/README.md

 ### Autosave

 The app automatically saves the project data to local storage every time categories or participants are updated.
 This ensures that your work is not lost if you accidentally close the browser or navigate away from the app.

+## Contributing

+We welcome contributions!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+We appreciate the contributions from the open-source community and the following libraries that made this project possible:
+- React
+- Redux
+- React Flow
+- Google Fonts
+- Google Icons